I'm a provider

 Please wait while you are redirected.

-DESCRIPTIONUltrasonographic measurement of carotid intimal-medial thickness (CIMT) refers to the use of B-mode ultrasound to determine the thickness of the two innermost layers of the carotid artery wall, the intima and the media.
+DESCRIPTIONUltrasonographic measurement of carotid intima-medial (or intimal-media) thickness (CIMT) refers to the use of B-mode ultrasound to determine the thickness of the two innermost layers of the carotid artery wall, the intima and the media.
 Detection and monitoring of intima-medial thickening, which is a surrogate marker for atherosclerosis, may provide an opportunity to intervene earlier in the atherogenic disease and/or monitor disease progression.

 The third report of the NCEP Adult Treatment Panel (ATP III) establishes various treatment strategies to modify the risk of CHD, with emphasis on target goals of LDL cholesterol.
 Pathology studies have demonstrated that levels of traditional risk factors are associated with the extent and severity of atherosclerosis.
 ATP III recommends use of the Framingham criteria to further stratify those patients with 2 or more risk factors for more intensive lipid management.
 However, at every level of risk factor exposure, there is substantial variation in the amount of atherosclerosis, presumably related to genetic susceptibility and the influence of other risk factors.
 Therefore, there has been interest in identifying a technique that can improve the ability to diagnose those at risk of developing CHD, as well as disease progression, particularly for those at immediate risk.

 The carotid arteries can be well visualized by ultrasonography, and ultrasonographic measurements of the thickness of the carotid intimal media (IMT) have been investigated as a technique to identify and monitor subclinical atherosclerosis.
 B-mode ultrasound is most commonly used to measure CIMT.
 The intima-medial thickness is measured and averaged over several sites in each carotid artery.
 Imaging of the far wall of each common carotid artery yields more accurate and reproducible IMT measurements than imaging of the near wall.
 Two echogenic lines are producted which represent the lumen-intima interface and the medica-adventitia interface.
 The distance between these two lines constitutes the IMT.